-Careya sphaerica 04 Orchid House In order to help to preserve the environment, Pha Tad Ke Botanical Garden would like to set up an Orchid house.
-A 150m2 structure will hold 900 species from Laos and neighboring areas.
-The purpose of the house is the protection of these fragile and sensitive plants, to improve their visibility and accessibility, given especially that the plants live as epiphytes in trees high above the ground.
-Once they are in place and they have developed and been studied, the house will give visitors the opportunity to discover the orchids of Laos in a situation designed for serenity and peace.
-This open structure of 200m2 will include a 50 square meter workspace for botanical artists.
+Careya sphaerica 04 Mist House In order to show our scientific collections of orchids, ferns and carnivorous plants, Pha Tad Ke Botanical Garden will build a Mist House.
+A 300m2 structure will hold 900 species from Laos and neighboring areas.
+The purpose of the house is the protection of these fragile and sensitive plants and to improve their visibility and accessibility.
+Once they are in place and have been developed and studied, the house will give visitors the opportunity to discover the orchids of Laos in an environment designed for serenity and peace.
+This open structure of 300m2 will also include a 30 square meter workspace for botanical artists.